-The remaining unit distribution (18.8 percent) is identified where 30.0 to 39.0 percent of homeowners are cost burdened, reflecting the high proportion of renters in neighborhoods 2 and 4 compared to other tracts in the city.
+The remaining unit distribution (41.118.8 percent) is identified where 30.0 to 39.0 percent of homeowners are cost burdened, reflecting the high proportion of renters in neighborhoods 2 and 4 compared to other tracts in the city.
 Sites at the eastern edge of the city south of Gabilan Avenue on either side of Orchard Lane account for 30.5 percent of lower-income unit capacity and 4.4 percent of moderate-income unit capacity in a mixed-income pipeline project and stand-alone vacant sites.
-The identification of 8.2 percent of above moderate-income unit capacity in an infill site, Site 31 (also known as the Miravale Parcel B project, which is a mixed-income project that is in the application phase as of February 2024), and the Vintage Estates pipeline project, which may provide alternatives to the typical single-family detached housing unit and infuse income-integrated projects in a developing area of the city.
+The identification of 7.28.2 percent of above moderate-income income unit capacity in an infill site, the Site 31 mixed-income (also known as the Miravale Parcel B project, which is a mixed-income project that is in the application phase as of February 2024) pipeline project, and the Vintage Estates Orehard Villas pipeline project, which may provide alternatives to the typical single-family detached housing unit and infuse income-integrated projects in a developing area of the city.